 This paradox that we are already Buddhas but that we do not recognize it is at the heart of much confusion today.
-It is here where those who are professing a neo-advaitan philosophy clash with the gradualists, with the yogis.
+It is here where those who are professing a neo-advaita philosophy clash with the gradualists, with the yogis.
 But there should be no conflict.
 It is just that each side is only seeing half of the situation.
 We Are already enlightened but it is Not yet our experience.
-We have not Realized our enlightenment and until we do Realize our natural state then the work continues.
+We have not Realized our enlightenment, and until we do Realize our natural state, then the work continues.

-It is important for the neo-advaitans to understand that just intellectually knowing that we are already enlightened does not a Buddha make.
-And in order to uncover that sleeping Buddha there is a transformation yet to take place.
+It is important for the neo-advaitins to understand that just intellectually knowing we are already enlightened does not a Buddha make.
+And in order to uncover that sleeping Buddha, there is a transformation yet to take place.
 And it is also important for the yogis to understand that we are from the very beginning Buddhas and that our work is not to make us into something that we are not already, but to uncover our already existing true nature.
-Hence it is not a question of becoming but of uncovering.
+Hence, it is not a question of becoming but of uncovering.

 Meditation is the way in.

 More from the collected and uncollected posts of Prem Purushottama.